 Examine your server’s error logs for any entries related to the HTTP error during image uploads.
 Error logs can provide detailed information about the nature of the problem, aiding in a more targeted resolution.
 Access logs and error logs are typically available through your hosting control panel.

-20. Consider Professional Support:
+20. Consider Professional Support for WordPress HTTP Error

 If, despite exhaustive efforts, the HTTP error persists, consider seeking professional support.
 WordPress developers or specialists in server management can conduct an in-depth analysis of your website’s configuration and identify and resolve complex issues that might be causing the error.